Crispy on the outside and juicy on the inside, these oven-baked meatballs are lip-smacking and delicious!

 How to Oven Baked Meatballs

-- Step 1: Preheat your oven to 400°F and line a baking sheet with parchment paper or grease it with some oil to keep the meatballs from sticking to it.
+- Step 1: Preheat your oven to 400°F and line a baking sheet with parchment paper or grease it with oil to prevent the meatballs from sticking.

 - Step 2: In a large mixing bowl, combine the ground beef, bread in milk, egg, garlic powder, finely chopped onion, parsley, salt, and pepper.
 Mix until all ingredients are just combined.

-- Step 3: Using your hands or a small cookie scoop, shape the mixture into meatballs, about 1 to 1.5 inches in diameter and mold with your greased palms.
+- Step 3: Using your hands or a small cookie scoop, shape the mixture into meatballs about 1 to 1.5 inches in diameter.
+Mold each meatball with your greased palms.
 Place each meatball on the baking sheet, spacing them about 1 inch apart.

-- Step 4: Drizzle or lightly brush the meatballs with oil and bake in the oven for 20-25 minutes, or until the meatballs are cooked through.
-If you like a crispier exterior, you can broil them for an additional 2-3 minutes at the end.
+- Step 4: Drizzle or lightly brush the meatballs with oil and bake in the preheated oven for 20-25 minutes or until cooked through.
+If you like a crispier exterior, broil them for an additional 2-3 minutes at the end.

 - Step 5: Allow the meatballs to rest for a few minutes, and then serve them with dipping sauces or use them for any of your recipes.